In 1753 Giuseppe Vasi did not include S. Maria in Aracoeli in Book

 Musei Capitolini: decoration from one of the two ambos (oblong pulpits) of S. Maria in Aracoeli which included an ancient circular relief depicting episodes of the life of Achilles.
 The enlargement shows the fight between Achilles and Hector and Achilles dragging the body of his enemy around the walls of Troy

 The Cosmati decoration of S. Maria in Aracoeli was not limited to the floor, but it included other parts/elements of the church, which are mainly lost with the exception of two ambos.

 A detail of one of them shows that in the XIIIth century ancient works of art were beginning to be admired, after many centuries of neglect and despise for everything which smelled of paganism.

 (left) Gravestone of Matteo Scriniano (d.
-1313), a relative of the Savelli family; (right) marble inlay gravestone of Cardinal Girolamo Mattei (d.
+1313), a relative of the Savelli family (see another gravestone of the Savelli at S. Sabina); (right) marble inlay gravestone of Cardinal Girolamo Mattei (d.
 1603)

 The church is richly paved, but the decorative strips are reduced to patches by the profusion of sculptured tombstones; those of the fourteenth century , which abound in relief, are so numerous, that in going through the church one is caught at every step.
 F. Wey

 The floor of S. Maria in Aracoeli is particularly rich in tombstones, not only in the chapels, but also in the naves and along the walls; they offer very interesting examples of the different patterns which prevailed through the centuries.
 You may wish to see that of Pietro Lante di Pisa, Senator of Rome in 1380-381.